jmayer913/JMayer-Example-ASPVanillaMVC/README.md

 ### Delete

 On the work order templates page, the user can delete a template.
-The user will be required to confirm the deletion.
+The user will be required to confirm the deletion or go back work order template page.
+Once confirmed, the template will be deleted.

 <img width="568" height="413" alt="image" src="https://github.com/user-attachments/assets/18491f1c-201e-4a5f-b5dd-7065822642f8" />